Drones, Google Glass and the Future of Humanitarianism: Q+A with Disaster Tech Lab

 That concept, while sounding cool, will not work for a variety of reasons.
 But drones/UAV’s and Wi-Fi have many different applications, one of which we are developing in partnership with a U.S. avionics company.

 The idea is to make a drone that could be flown over a disaster zone to detect and geolocate signals emitted by mobile phones (Wi-Fi or cell signals).
 These locations could indicate people trapped in rubble or in flooded houses.
+Perhaps in the future, every household could easily purchase their own drone from somewhere like DJI Canada, and use it to send their own footage to emergency services, to aid in their own rescue.

 What innovations are you hoping to see in 2015 from technologists interested in disaster response?